Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

-Many businesses are exploring digital payment methods like Zelle, Venmo and Cash App to pay freelancers and gig workers.
-These options can be fast and easy — but they may lack the reporting tools, protections and payroll tracking features that traditional payroll systems offer.
+Some businesses are exploring digital payment methods like Zelle, Venmo and Cash App to pay freelancers, independent contractors and gig workers.
+These options can be fast and convenient, but they may lack the payroll reporting tools, protections and payroll tracking features that traditional payroll systems offer.

 Payroll card FAQs

-No. Even though payroll cards are growing in popularity, federal law requires employers to offer at least one other way to get paid.
-In most cases, that's direct deposit — mainly because it's more affordable.
-Payroll cards can cost a business up to $7 per employee each month, while paper checks can cost $20 or more per employee.
-Employers can offer more than two options and states may have their own rules about which payment methods are allowed — so it's important to check your state's labor laws.
+No. Under federal law, employers generally must offer workers at least one alternative way to receive their wages in addition to payroll cards.
+In many cases, that alternative is direct deposit or paper checks, although state wage-payment laws may impose additional requirements.
+Payroll cards can cost businesses anywhere from $2 to $10 per employee each month, depending on the provider and features included, while paper checks can cost $4 or more per check when you factor in printing, postage and processing.
+Employers can offer more than two payment options, and states may have their own rules around employee consent and acceptable wage-payment methods, so it's important to check your state's labor laws.

 Did you find this content helpful?